5 Steps to Swifter Turn Times

-The appraisal profession is evolving constantly.
-Regularly, it seems, appraisers are asked to present additional information or have steps added to their data gathering.
-All of this is to ensure their client has the best data possible.
-In order to keep up with the always changing requirements, Accuracy Matters Appraisals is continuously seeking new tools and tweaking processes to increase efficiency so we can do more work for faster.
-Since Accuracy Matters Appraisals knows that time is important to everyone, we've listed some things you can do to speed up the process on any appraisals ordered with Accuracy Matters Appraisals.
+Appraising is an always changing profession.
+Every year, it seems, appraisers are asked to include additional information or have steps added to their process.
+All to ensure their client has the best information available.
+To keep up with the constantly changing requirements, Accuracy Matters Appraisals is always researching additional tools and improving processes in order to increase efficiency so we can do more work for in less time.
+Since Accuracy Matters Appraisals knows that time is important to everyone, we've listed a few things you can do to accelerate the process when you order an appraisal from Accuracy Matters Appraisals.

-- With online ordering, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-No longer do we have to manually enter information from a fax, and nor will you wonder whether we received the request.
+- With online ordering, you receive automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether the order was received.

-- Verify that the subject property data is accurate and complete.
+- Confirm that the subject property information is accurate and complete.

-- There's nothing like being one number off on the street address to unnecessarily interrupt an appraisal assignment.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales from the area is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always welcome to call us at
+You're always free to contact us if you have any questions about your property or a job we're working on for you.

 - Are you telling us up front any characteristics of the property that might make it distinct?

-- Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we would find out on our own anyway, and knowing them as early as possible makes your report arrive earlier.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we would find out on our own anyway, and knowing them as soon as possible will likely make your report arrive faster.

-- Let the occupants know what to expect.
+- Do the occupants know what to expect?

-Coming directly from you -- someone they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
-I encourage you to point your clients to this website, where we have several pages of relevant information for homeowners and others regarding the appraisal process.
-They can even call us if they want to meet the staff and learn more about our services.
-Remind them it's to their benefit to set the appointment promptly!
+Hearing from you -- the person they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the time it takes to inspect a home.
+Our website has many pages of helpful information about the appraisal process for homeowners.
+I encourage you to share it with your clients.
+Advise them to call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment without delay!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information is available instantly to you online.
-There's no faster or easier way to keep track of the status of your report.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information is available instantly to you online.
+It's never been easier to track the status of your report.